Guillermo-Hidalgo-Gadea/personal-academic-website/content/authors/admin/_index.md

 ---
 Guillermo Hidalgo Gadea is a PhD student of embodied cognition, animal behavior and learning in pigeons at the Institute of Cognitive Neuroscience in Bochum.
 His research interests include comparative psychology, computational neuroethology and machine learning.

-His research has employed a variety of methods, including behavioral experiments in non-human primates and physiological signal processing in humans for fatigue and discomfort detection.
-He has successfully applied frequentist and bayesian analysis methods as well as neural networks and unsupervised machine learning approaches.
+His research has employed a variety of methods, including behavioral experiments in human and non-human primates and physiological signal processing for fatigue and discomfort detection.
+He has successfully applied frequentist and bayesian analysis methods as well as machine learning approaches.

 Guillermo's PhD project is currently funded by the Deutsche Forschungsgemeinschaft (DFG) Research Training Group Situated Cognition - grant number GRK-2185.